uutzinger/gearVRC/README.md

 - Attitude estimation based on AHRS

 This work needs additional software to calibrate the sensor:
 - Reading of the accelerometer and magnetometer and storing of data
-- Fitting of data onto ellipse
+- Calibration, e.g. fitting of data onto ellipse
-- Providing min/max of the axis, offset of the axis and cross correlation between the axis.
-- runtime gyroscpe bias estimation

 ### Based On